Victimology

 Victimology is the study of victimization, including the psychological effects on victims, the relationship between victims and offenders, the interactions between victims and the criminal justice system—that is, the police and courts, and corrections officials—and the connections between victims and other social groups and institutions, such as the media, businesses, and social movements.

 Victim of a crime

 In criminology and criminal law, a victim of a crime is an identifiable person who has been harmed individually and directly by the perpetrator, rather than by society as a whole.
-However, this may not always be the case, as with victims of white collar crime, who may not be clearly identifiable or directly linked to crime against a particular individual.
-Victims of white collar crime are often denied their status as victims by the social construction of the concept (Croall, 2001).
-The concept also remains a controversial topic within women's studies.
+However, this may not always be the case, as with victims of white-collar crime, who may not be clearly identifiable or directly linked to crime against a particular individual.
+Victims of white-collar crime are often denied their status as victims by the social construction of the concept.